Family entertainment centre licence

-If posting or handing in the application form(s) at our reception you are required to also serve a copy of the application, including the accompanying documentation, to the responsible authorities on the same day as the application is given to us.
+If you are posting the application forms, you are required to also serve a copy of the application, including the accompanying documentation, to the responsible authorities on the same day as the application is given to us.
 If the application is submitted electronically, we will provide copies to the responsible authorities.
 We can only accept applications for premises within our local authority area.

 There is no time limit for a family entertainment centre licence.
 You will not need to reapply again unless your circumstances change.
 You must however, pay an annual fee for both your operating licence and your premises licence.

 The Licensing Team is committed to protecting and respecting your privacy when you use our services.
 Please view Licensing Team Privacy Notices for further information.
 Printed copies are available on request.

 Licensing Office opening times